Travel Money: How much to budget for your 2026 Indonesian adventure

 Should I tip in Indonesia?

 I am from New Zealand, and the custom of tipping for services is foreign to me.
-The service provided would have to be outstanding for me to warrant a tip.
+The service would have to be outstanding for me to tip.
 That said, I feel a stronger desire to tip in developing countries.

 Restaurants/bars in touristy areas may automatically add a tip/service charge to your bill.
 So, always check the menu before you enter (or at least check your bill/invoice before you pay).